 This guide will talk you through some of the most common issues your kayak is likely to encounter as well as the best practices to combat them and keep your kayak in tip-top condition.
 Off-season maintenance requires little effort on your part but must be carried out on a regular basis, so let’s get to learning about what you can do!

 1. Protect Your Kayak from the Sunlight and Moisture

-Although kayaks are made for use in the water and preferably in good weather, when it comes time to put it away, sunlight and moisture are your boat’s two worst enemies.
-Whatever material your craft is made of, direct exposure to sunlight can lead to warping and dry rot, and leaving it wet can be similarly destructive.
+Although kayaks are made to be use in the water and preferably in good weather conditions, when it comes the time to put it away, sunlight and moisture are your boat’s two worst enemies.
+Whatever material your kayak is made of, direct exposure to sunlight can lead to warping and dry rot, and leaving it wet can be similarly destructive.
 Wherever you choose to store your kayak (indoors is best), keep it out of direct sunlight, and keep it dry!

 How can you best protect your kayak from sunlight and moisture?

-● Avoid exposing your boat to temperature extremes, especially repeated freezing and thawing.
+- Avoid exposing your boat to extreme temperatures, especially repeated freezing and thawing.

 2. Defend Your Kayak Against Gravity

 As a watercraft, your kayak’s natural habitat, so to speak, is where buoyant forces and water pressure support its hull.
 When stored on the ground or hanging in the air, your boat will be a bit out of its element.